laharisanju24-cell/Currency-Converter/README.md

 ## Currency Converter
-A simple, lightweight currency converter web app built with Vanilla JavaScript, HTML, and CSS.
+A simple, lightweight currency converter web app built with JavaScript, HTML, and CSS.
 It fetches live, real-time exchange rates from an open API and updates country flags dynamically based on the selected currency.

 ## Features
 * Live Exchange Rates: Uses ://er-api.com for keyless, up-to-date conversion rates.